aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-settings/how-to-set-autorecover-property-of-workbook/_index.md

 {{% alert color="primary" %}}

-You can use Aspose.Cells to set AutoRecover property of workbook.
+You can use Aspose.Cells to set the AutoRecover property of a workbook.
 The default value of this property is **true**.
-When you set it **false** on a workbook, Microsoft Excel disables AutoRecover (Autosave) on that Excel file.
+When you set it to **false** on a workbook, Microsoft Excel disables AutoRecover (Autosave) for that Excel file.

-Aspose.Cells provides [**Workbook.Settings.AutoRecover**](https://reference.aspose.com/cells/net/aspose.cells/workbooksettings/properties/autorecover) property to enable or disable this option.
+Aspose.Cells provides the [**Workbook.Settings.AutoRecover**](https://reference.aspose.com/cells/net/aspose.cells/workbooksettings/properties/autorecover) property to enable or disable this option.

 {{% /alert %}}

-The following code explains how to use [**Workbook.Settings.AutoRecover**](https://reference.aspose.com/cells/net/aspose.cells/workbooksettings/properties/autorecover) property of the workbook.
-The code first reads the default value of this property which is **true**, then it sets it as **false** and saves the workbook.
-Then it reads the workbook again and reads the value of this property which is **false** at this time.
+The following code demonstrates how to use the [**Workbook.Settings.AutoRecover**](https://reference.aspose.com/cells/net/aspose.cells/workbooksettings/properties/autorecover) property of the workbook.
+The code first reads the default value of this property (which is **true**), then sets it to **false** and saves the workbook.
+It then reloads the workbook and reads the property value, which is now **false**.

 ## C# code to set the AutoRecover property of Workbook